This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

 Dehydrator: This is used to remove moisture from fruit and citrus.
-We used the VIVOHOME Electric Food Dehydrator.
+I used the VIVOHOME Electric Food Dehydrator.

 Tasting Notes